 DNSFilter

-A cloud-first DNS security solution that uses AI to detect new threats in real time.
-Offers robust content filtering, roaming client support, and per-user or per-location policies.
-Integrates easily with MSPs and enterprise setups.
+A cloud-first solution using AI to detect new threats in real time.
+Content filtering is solid, with roaming client support and per-user or per-location policies.
+Easy integration with MSPs and enterprise setups.

 Zscaler Internet Access (ZIA)

-Zscaler is a cloud-native security platform primarily used by enterprises for secure internet and cloud access.
-While it goes far beyond DNS filtering, it includes DNS security as part of its broader Zero Trust model.
+Enterprises primarily use Zscaler for secure internet and cloud access.
+While it does much more than DNS filtering, DNS security is part of its broader Zero Trust model.

 Advanced DNS Security Features: